Why choose the CFP Brokers Medical Malpractice for Medical Professionals?

 - Many insurance providers do not offer you retroactive [backdated] or offer you limited cover.
 Retroactive cover is there to protect you if you have a claim or complaint which arises out of services you rendered in the past.
 If you have no retroactive cover, then you will have no cover for any claim or complaint which arises out of services which you rendered in the past.

 - If you move your cover to another insurer, you could end up forfeiting retroactive cover that you are currently entitled to under the ProfNet policy.
-The longer you have been a paid-up member of ProfNet with continuous cover in place under the ProfNet policy, the longer the period of retroactive cover that you would be entitled to under the ProfNet policy.
+The longer you have been a paid-up member of ProfNet and previously with SAOPA with continuous cover in place under the ProfNet and SAOPA policy, the longer the period of retroactive cover that you would be entitled to under the ProfNet policy.
 Some insurers may offer you up to 3 years' retroactive cover at no cost.
 Please be very wary if they tell you that 3 years' retroactive cover is enough.
 It is certainly NOT!
 Remember that a person has 3 years to sue you from the date that they become aware that they have suffered harm.
 This does not mean 3 years from the date that you rendered the service!
 Sometimes it could take months or even years for it to become evident to a person that they have suffered a loss.
 You also need to bear in mind, that prescription of a minor's claim does not occur until 1 year after they reach the age of majority (or 3 years after they suffered the loss depending on which period affords them the longer period of time to sue you).

 - If you have been an Insured member of one of the medical malpractice schemes which are administered by CFP Brokers as at 31 December you will retain your retroactive cover if you renew your cover prior to 31 March the following year.